One of the most recurring questions I get asked is the type of work I pick up.

 The truth is I don’t always know what I’m doing.

-Quite rarely would I ever turn down a client who brings up a project that I’m not capable of doing.
+It is quite rare that I would turn down a client who brings a project up that is not in my general scope of knowledge.
 Of course, this is within reason.
 My rule of thumb is to always try and direct them towards someone else with more expertise if I do.
-But the truth of the matter is, I don’t always know what I’m doing.
+But the truth of the matter is, I don’t know what I’m doing a small amount of the time.
 Not every game or website I make is the same.

 It’s a learn as you go experience.